-There are a number of things to check in a potential house and it’s a good idea to get a professional in to do perform the relevant checks.
-Yes it will cost you a few hundred dollars, but it’s worth the extra expenditure as opposed to ending up with a nightmare on your hands.
+There are a number of things to check in a potential house.
+It’s always a good idea to get a professional to perform the relevant checks.
+Yes, it will cost you a few hundred dollars, but it’s worth the extra expenditure as opposed to ending up with a nightmare on your hands.

 Here are a few pointers that can guide you on your next house purchase.

 If a house looks good, then it must be good!
 Right?

 What’s better than a keen eye is an expert’s opinion.
 A building inspection covers both what’s inside and outside the property.
 The latter includes the condition of the fence, windows, drains, gutters and roofing – even the shed if the property has one.
 This kind of inspection will save you from the shock of having to spend $40,000 to replace the roof like this unfortunate family.

 The interior inspection is a bit trickier, but also very crucial.
 You have to inspect every room in the house.
 Cracks on walls seem to be quite common, but you have to know if the crack is easily fixed or if it’s cause for more concern.
 Just like your interior walls, there should be an evaluation of the flooring.
 Looking for if it is uneven or if the boards used are already springy.
 Moisture leaks and mould are serious issues and if they’re detected early it will save you a lot of trouble.

 Pest inspection – Something bugging you?

 Moving on to the pest inspection, thoroughly checking if a house has a termite problem is a must.
 It might not seem like a big deal or you might be tempted to remedy it yourself once you purchase the house.
 However, remember that it can be a recurring problem and often a silent killer.
 Homes with wooden foundations or floorboards are at risk, so this important inspection should not be overlooked.